williamrjackson/UnityScriptingUtilities/README.md

 ChangeColor
 MatchSibling
 ```
-#### Common Modifiers
+#### Arguments & Common Modifiers
 ```
 tForm          - Transform to affect to             - Target destination/rotation/volume/etc.
 duration       - Length of time in seconds for the manipulation to complete.
                  Applies to a single loop/pingPong iteration mirrorCurve    - Swap the in/out curve shapes.
-Get EaseOut by combining the EaseIn curve  with this flag loop           - Repeat the manipulation this many times pingPong       - Repeat the manipulation forward, then backward, this many times mirrorPingPong - PingPong, but invert the curve when pefroming tha backward manipulations useTimeScale   - Set this to false to ignore time scaling onDone         - Specify a function to call when the operation completes
+                 Get EaseOut by combining the EaseIn curve  with this flag loop           - Repeat the manipulation this many times pingPong       - Repeat the manipulation forward, then backward, this many times mirrorPingPong - pingPong, but inverts the curve when pefroming tha backward manipulations useTimeScale   - Set this to false to ignore time scaling onDone         - Specify a function to call when the operation completes
 ```